 Life here, as with so much of Italy, is relaxed, and there is a history of hospitality that will make you feel at home and help you settle in.

 Basilicata exemplifies the lifestyle that draws most expats and travelers to Italy.
-A monthly budget for a couple in Basilicata comes to $1,600.
+A monthly budget for a couple in Basilicata comes to $1,600, or $19,200 a year.

 Many European cities have been sought out by expats from the U.S. and Canada in recent years.
 But what Porto offers, is an enchanting combination of Old World charm and First-World convenience wrapped in a consummately affordable and attractive package.